open-rmf/rmf-web/README.md

 Refer to the respective projects for instruction on how to setup them up.

-You would also need [docker](https://www.docker.com/) for the authentication server.
+You would also need [docker](https://docs.docker.com/engine/install/ubuntu/) and [docker-compose](https://docs.docker.com/compose/install/) for the authentication server.

 The easiest way to launch a local server for development is with